friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 As you can see, to be exploited, you'll have a chain of vulnerabilities composed by:

-1. Firstly, the hacker should upload a static file like an image, a PDF, ... that content a malicious payload.
+1. Firstly, the hacker should upload a static file like an image, a PDF, ... that contains a malicious payload.

 PrestaShop core `ImageManager::validateUpload` class cannot filter this kind of fake "phar" especially images.
 The upload of a phar as an image on the product page removed the payload (by resizing it), but not in the CMS page WYSIWYG.